List of Community characters: Gilbert Lawson

-Gilbert Lawson (Giancarlo Esposito) is Cornelius Hawthorne's assistant, executor of the estate, and the illegitimate son (thus Pierce's half-brother).
+Gilbert Lawson (Giancarlo Esposito) is Cornelius Hawthorne's assistant, executor of the estate, and illegitimate son (thus Pierce's half-brother).
 According to Cornelius' will, he has Pierce and the study group play "Journey to the Center of Hawkthorne" to claim his inheritance.
 He repeatedly cheats to "win" the game.
 Still, when Cornelius's video avatar orders him to agree that he is not Cornelius' biological son after all (to maintain Cornelius' insistence that the Hawthorne family is entirely Caucasian), he refuses to do so.
 Cornelius turns on Gilbert, who then joins forces with the study group to destroy Cornelius and win the game for real.
 Sympathetic to his story of disgusting and racist treatment by Cornelius, Pierce and the group allow Gilbert to claim the inheritance in the episode "Digital Estate Planning".
 He later becomes Pierce's roommate in his mansion.
 In "Intro to Knots", Annie mentions that Gilbert was giving Pierce sensitivity training, including by watching the film Invictus.

 Annie's Boobs

 Annie's Boobs (Crystal) is Troy's pet capuchin monkey.
 Annie's Boobs was reportedly named by a competition held via the monkey's personal Twitter account.
-Troy maintains that the account belongs to Annie's Boobs, and thus Troy cannot legitimately change the monkey's name.
-He hates the Cavier Abed buys for him.
-Since he was set free by Abed, he has spent his time collecting items owned by the study group and storing them in a nearby air vent.
+Troy maintains that the account belongs to Annie's Boobs, and thus cannot legitimately change the monkey's name.
+It also hates the caviar Abed buys for it.
+Since Annie's Boobs was set free by Abed, it has spent its time collecting items owned by the study group and storing them in a nearby air vent.
 Its first appearance was in the season one episode "Contemporary American Poultry".